Lycantant/invoke-ai-gui-colab/README.md

 3. **[Prompt Blending](https://invoke-ai.github.io/InvokeAI/features/PROMPTS/#prompt-blending)** <br>
   You may blend together different sections of the prompt to explore the AI's latent semantic space and generate interesting (and often surprising!) variations.
 The syntax is:
   `blue sphere:0.25 red cube:0.75 hybrid`
   This will tell the sampler to blend 25% of the concept of a blue sphere with 75% of the concept of a red cube.
 The blend weights can use any combination of integers and floating point numbers, and they do not need to add up to 1.
-Everything to the left of the `:XX` up to the previous `:XX` is used for merging, so the overall effect is:
+Everything to the left of the `:XX` up to the previous `:XX` is used for merging, so the overall effect is: <br>
   `0.25 * "blue sphere" + 0.75 * "white duck" + hybrid`

 For the rest please read yourself in the official documentation.